kecks2010/serenity-cucumber-testautomation/Readme.md

 The preconditions are ready, so that you can continue with test automation project.

-## Serenity-Tests
+## Serenity-Cucumber-Tests
-After the installation of the testdata project, you can clone the serenity test automation project.
+After the installation of the testdata project, you can clone the serenity-cucumber test automation project.

     cd <project_folder>
     git clone https://github.com/kecks2010/serenity-cucumber-testautomation.git